oumoussmehdi/Road2Data/DataPreparation/Outliers.md

+# Noise

+Noise in tabular data can be of three types:

+1. Anomalies at the level of features and/or target (noise 1)
+2. Features that don’t help in explaining the target (Noise 2: irrelevant/weak features)
+3. Records which don’t follow the form or relation which the rest of records do (Noise 3: noisy records)

 # Outliers :

 Extreme values can be present in both dependent & independent variables, in the case of supervised learning methods.